Step 1: Get your bookkeeping in order

 Not separating personal and business expenses can become a huge headache around tax time.
 It generally takes more time to sort through expenses when they’re mixed up in one account, and you might miss some deductions.

-The sooner you open a small business account and separate your personal and business accounts, the better.
+To determine if your activity is recognized as a business, read more in our comprehensive guide.
+In short, the sooner you open a small business account and separate your personal and business accounts, the better.

 Talk to a professional

 Doing everything yourself can be a great way to save money, but we strongly advise that you have an experienced CPA or tax professional take a look at your books.
 They can make sure you’re set up properly, that you’re taking advantage of the right year end tax moves, and that your business is in good shape for tax season.

 With a premium Bench subscription, you get access to unlimited, on demand consultations with our tax professionals.
 This means you can have as many calls for your peace of mind at no extra cost.

 Filing taxes may be the finish line, but bookkeeping is the marathon that gets you there.
 With Bench, you have a team of experts running that distance for you.

 Your Bench bookkeeping team automates your financial admin by connecting bank accounts, credit cards, and payment processors to import information into our platform.
 Your team also answers questions and completes your tax prep ahead of filing.

 With a premium Bench subscription, we handle your bookkeeping and provide year-round tax services, including tax filing.
 We file your federal and state taxes and give you access to unlimited, on-demand consultations with a tax professional.
 We’re here to ensure you’re up-to-date on the latest tax information, maximizing every deduction and seizing available tax credits to minimize your tax bill.
 Learn more.

 Step 2: Get your deductions and paperwork organized